vikasbhatia/asyncpraw/docs/getting_started/configuration.rst

 Async PRAW.

 For example, some networks use self-signed SSL certificates when connecting to HTTPS sites.
-By default, this would raise an exception in Aiohttp.
-To use a self-signed SSL certificate without an exception from Aiohttp, first export the certificate as a ``.pem`` file.
+By default, this would raise an exception in aiohttp.
+To use a self-signed SSL certificate without an exception from aiohttp, first export the certificate as a ``.pem`` file.
 Then configure Async PRAW like so:

 .. code-block:: python